fastjengine/FastJ/README.md

   <dependency org="io.github.lucasstarsz.fastj" name="slope-ecs" rev="[latest version here]" />
   ```

-### Using FastJ-Game-Library
+### Using FastJ

-FastJ-Game-Library requires Java 15 or later to run.
+FastJ requires Java 11 or later to run.

 There will likely be a small wiki added for this game engine at a later time.
 For now, you'll want
 to check out [this example code][FastJ-Example] for getting started with FastJ.